sniang/GBARpy/README.md

     ```
     python3 -m pip install GBARpy
     ```
+4. Lauch GBARpy
+    ```
+    python3 -m GBARpy
+    ```
-4. If in the future, you need to update the version of GBARpy
+5. If in the future, you need to update the version of GBARpy
     ```
     python3 -m pip install --upgrade GBARpy
     ```